AUMSA/2020-MSA-content/AI & Advanced Analytics/MINIST demo using Machine Learning Studio designer tool/README.md

 ![img02](img/img02.png)

 ## Demo Experiment
 1. In this tutorial we will be running a demo experiment of predicting the handwritten numbers using Machine Learning Model.
-In this experiment we will use the pre-defined data set available in Machine Learning studio under sample datasets.
+In this experiment we will use the pre-defined data set available under sample datasets.
 ![img03](img/img03.png)

 2. From the drop-down list of **Samples** choose **MNIST Train 60K 28x28 dense**, click on the dataset and drag it on to the workspace in the centre, similarly choose **MNIST Test 10K 28x28 dense** and drag it on to the workspace.